-We are excited to announce that ACOG TV will be a featured initiative at the ACOG 2018 Annual Clinical and Scientific Meeting in Austin, TX.
+ACOG TV will be a featured initiative at the ACOG 2019 Annual Clinical and Scientific Meeting in Nashville, TN.
 ACOG TV brings a different element to the conference using video and is a great platform to engage people in important issues in women’s health.

 - Conference News: Onsite, ACOG TV will film interviews, capture session highlights and hear delegates’ insights and reactions from around the conference.

 - In-Depth Reports: Five-minute documentary style films from institutions in the ob-gyn specialty and providers of women’s health care programs and initiatives.
 These are arranged for, paid for, and recorded prior to the meeting.

 If you or your organization would like to explore having a film featured in the program, please contact Sally Nelson at WebsEdge.
 Please note that a competitive $22,000 fee is involved in creating each film.
 This covers production and distribution of the film at the meeting and online afterwards.
 You would retain full ownership and usage rights to the film.
 Please see this note from current ACOG President and Acting CEO, Lisa M. Hollier, MD, MPH

 At the conference, ACOG TV will be on screens around the venue, in selected delegate hotels on dedicated TV channels and available online and social media – follow #ACOG19 for updates.

 Check here soon for ACOG TV videos at the 2019 Annual Meeting.

 In the meantime, tune into ACOG’s YouTube channel to view these In-Depth Reports ad Speaker Interviews that aired at the 2018 Annual Meeting:

 - Pelvic Floor Disorders Center – Massachusetts General Hospital

 - Center for Maternal-Fetal, Neonatal and Reproductive Medicine, National Center for Child Health and Development